Thousand Below: 2024–2025: Buried In Jade

+2026–present

+Thousand Below will support Poppy and LANDMVRKS on the road for the Constantly Nowhere tour in the summer of 2026, along with performances at Upheaval Festival and Inkcarceration.
+In September, Thousand Below launches their fall headline tour with support from Acres, VCTMS, and Lost In Separation; this tour includes headlining a stage at Louder Than Life.

+In November, they are booked to perform at the Orlando stop of Warped Tour.

 Musical style and influences

 Thousand Below has been described as a post-hardcore band.
 According to AllMusic, the band utilizes "emotionally charged lyrics, melodic riffage, and combustible breakdowns with the dynamic atmospherics of post-rock."